LearningConatiner/1---Basics-Pods-Services/yaml-file.md

         	    - containerPort:
         	      protocol:
         .-.-.-

+#### Service

+	spec:
+	  # very important - select a pod by label to associate the service to.
+	  selector:
+	    app: nginx-ex
+	  ports:
+	    - port: 80
+	      protocol: TCP

+	  # Optional:
+	  # values: NodePort - Internal Load Balancer to expose to public via nodeip:nodeport,
+	  # LoadBalancer: External Load Balancer to expose to public via external public ip,
+	  # ClusterIP: does not expose to public

+	  type: NodePort

 1. Not all fields can be updated after creation.
 So, if a pod definition has to be updated, delete the pod and re-create.
 2. Refer pod spec for more spec details.
 3. To create pods ->